 |Muscle aches and Fatigue||Mild to moderate – still able to get through day.||Can be extreme early on and can last several days to weeks|

 |Vomiting and Diarrhea||Rare||More common in children and elderly|

 |Contagious||For first few days.
 2-4||From 1 day before symptoms up to 5-7 days after symptoms|

 |Complications||Sinus and middle ear infections possibly lasting a couple of weeks||Sinusitis, bronchitis.
 Pneumonia which can be life threatening.|

 So what’s the big deal?
 Why protect ourselves against the influenza virus?

-Symptoms from the flu virus can be severely debilitating even for healthy people.
+Symptoms of the flu can be severely debilitating, even for healthy people.
 Getting the flu shot protects you and those around you by decreasing the spread of the virus.
 Young children, older adults, pregnant women and people with compromised immune systems are especially vulnerable and symptoms of the flu can hit them hard.
 Many people die each year from complications related to the flu.

-By getting the flu shot, each one of us can help reduce this risk.
-By getting the flu shot, not only will you and your loved ones stay healthier, but you will indirectly contribute to decreasing the burden on our emergency departments and healthcare system overall.
+We can all help reduce this risk.
+Getting the flu shot will not only keep you and your loved ones healthier, but you will indirectly contribute to decreasing the burden on our emergency departments and healthcare system overall.

 It is important to get the flu shot early as it takes your body up to two weeks to build antibodies to attack the influenza virus.
-Some may feel a low-grade fever or mild aches and pains lasting a day or two after getting the flu shot.
+Some people may feel a low-grade fever or mild aches and pains lasting a day or two after getting vaccinated.
 Other prevention techniques are important to follow as well.
-Proper and frequent hand washing, coughing or sneezing into your elbow and saying home when you are sick will all help avoid transmission.
+Proper and frequent hand washing, coughing or sneezing into your elbow and staying home when you are sick will all help avoid transmission.

-So remember, if you get the flu vaccine, chances are you are still might get the common cold this year, but your chances of getting the influenza are much less.
+So remember: if you get the flu vaccine, chances are you still might get the common cold this year, but your chances of getting influenza is less.